heysanil/happiness/README.md

 Then, run the development server using `pnpm dev` (or the production server using `pnpm start`).

 You can also open a Drizzle Studio UI using `pnpm db:gui`, or run both the development server and Drizzle Studio UI using `pnpm dev:db`.
 Drizzle Studio runs on port 3100 by default, but this behavior can be changed in `package.json`.

+**NOTE: To complete setup, you also need to set up the correct webhooks on the Stripe Dashboard.** Using a service like Zeplo as a proxy to forward webhooks to your app is recommended, which will give you more control over logging and retries, but you can also point Stripe directly to the `/v1/external/stripe` endpoint.

 ## API